 In the afternoon at Tagus Cove, a tour along the cliffs in a Zodiac will provide a good chance to see the Galapagos penguin, the Flightless Cormorant, and other sea birds.
 From the landing dock, an estimated 30-minute hike to the top of the cliff allows you to view Darwin Lake, an uplifted ultra-saline lake that's saltier than the sea.
 You can also see several volcanoes from this location.
 Look carefully at the graffiti on the surrounding cliffs of the cove; it has been written by pirates, whalers and buccaneers in past centuries.

 Espumilla Beach is located on the northern coast of Santiago Island in James Bay.
 The main attractions here are the Palo Santo forest and a marvelous beach, which is an important site for nesting marine turtles.
 In the afternoon, explore Puerto Egas, a site with a black beach located at the west side of the island.
 The volcanic tuff deposits have favored the formation of this special black sand beach.

 Visit Isla Lobos this morning.
 This little island is reached in approximately one hour by Zodiac from Port Baquerizo Moreno, the capital of the Island.
 The trail leads across a dry vegetation zone, volcanic rocks, and sandy areas.
 There is a small population of blue-footed boobies and frigate birds which nest in this site.
 Observe a large colony of sea lions at the beach.
 After Isla Lobos, transfer to the airport in San Cristobal for a flight back to Quito or Guayaquil.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Galapagos transfers; shipboard accommodations; water, coffee and tea; all shore activities and excursions; English-speaking guide; snorkeling equipment; kayaking equipment; all meals onboard the ship.
+Galapagos transfers; shipboard accommodations; water, coffee and tea; shore activities and excursions; English-speaking guide; snorkeling equipment; kayaking equipment; all meals onboard the ship.
 Subject to change without notice.